 Recognition doesn’t have to include a physical reward, and recognitions have the same effect in the brain whether they’re tied with an award or not.
 But sometimes it’s nice to give something physical to help commemorate the recognition.
 Some people react especially well to this kind of recognition and like to have a tangible item they can use or look back on with pride.

 When giving physical rewards, the options are essentially limitless.
 If you want a snazzy acrylic award that looks like a giant cheerio and says “We’re sad to say Cheerio!” to a retiring employee, you can do that.
 If you want something less breakfast related you can always opt for something else.
-We suggest giving employees the option to choose their own award from millions of options on Amazon, hundreds of hotels through hotels.com, and yes, even gift cards.
+We suggest giving employees the option to choose their own reward from millions of options on Amazon, hundreds of hotels through hotels.com, and yes, even gift cards.
 (People like gift cards, okay?)

 Recognition from a peer can often be much more powerful than recognition from a manager.
 A good manager knows their employees well and knows how to help them feel appreciated.
 A bad manager will recognize only because they have to, and the recognition will be out of touch at best.
 Think Leslie Knope vs Michael Scott.
 That comparison might be a little sticky, but you get the idea.